arzav18/PropertyPal/README.md

-# PropertyPal - MERN Stack
+# PropertyPal – Discover Your Space

 ## Table of Contents